ngemily/532_report/src/course.md

 week.
 They also gave Charles a chance to look over our progress and challenges before meeting in the lab which made the lab session more valuable.

+My milestone reports are available in Appendix \ref{app:milestones}.

 ### TAs

 It was really great to have very knowledgeable and helpful TAs.
 We (my team)